How To Get The Most Out Of Your Auto Insurance Coverage

-Not all insurance companies inspect credit ratings, but those that do claim statistics prove a direct correlation between a driver's credit history and the probability of him or her making an accident claim.
+Not all insurance companies inspect credit ratings, but those that do claim that, based on statistics, there is a proven direct correlation between a driver's credit history and the probability of making an accident claim.

 Inquire with your auto insurance company if it offers discounts for multiple insurance packages.
-Many insurance providers offer reduced insurance premiums for combining say car insurance with homeowners.
+Many insurance providers offer reduced insurance premiums for combining policies, such as auto and homeowners.

 Also, if you own several vehicles, ask about discounted insurance packages for multiple vehicles.

-Inquire with your insurance provider if it offers discounts for enrolling in a defensive driving course.
+Inquire with your car insurance provider if it offers discounts for enrolling in a defensive driving course.
 If offered, check if you must enroll in an approved school.
-Or, if you can enroll in an online program, which will allow you to study from the convenience of home.

-Most car insurance companies will offer financial incentive for installing anti-theft devices.
-These generally include car alarms, GPS tracking devices, window sketching, ignition shut-off devices and steering wheel bars.Find Your
+Most car insurance companies will offer financial incentives for installing anti-theft devices.
+These generally include: